nicklaus-stonewright/CodeLearn_ChromeExtension/README.md

 ---

-When Clicking on the <b><u>hide Course SideBar</u></b> & the <b><u>show Course SideBar</u></b> buttons, the course side bar on the left of the page is toggled to either visible or hidden.
+When Clicking on the <b>Hide course sidebar</b> & the <b>Show course sidebar</b> buttons, the course side bar on the left of the page is toggled to either visible or hidden.
 This is useful when using a split screen setup and you'd like the video to be wider to see more of Mosh's demonstration

 <table>
   <tr>